Pool Maintenance Made Easy

 Based on how frequent your pool is being used, ammonia and other nitrogen compounds may accumulate in the water.
 These substances may interact with chlorine, which leads to the formation of chloramines that cause water cloudiness or the emission of a foul "chlorine" odor.

-To save time and effort, water shocking once a week through the addition of a large amount of chlorine removes chloramines, bacteria, and other toxins.
+To save time and effort, water shocking once a week through the summer removes chloramines, bacteria, and other toxins.
 This method also aids in the prevention of future possible problems that include algal growth.

-Moreover, the best time to do this method is at dusk, wherein your filter system needs to run overnight.
+Moreover, the best time to do this method is when everyone has finished using the pool for the day.
 This is because ultraviolet light (UV) from sunlight easily degrades chlorine.
 The addition of chlorine at night means it can work without UV degradation.
 Also, chlorine is more useful at night instead of during the day since it neutralizes what has been applied to the water before swimming.

 Read our helpful article: How to clean a glass pool fence